rapidsai/docs/gpuci/gpuci.md

 * To skip CI testing (for documentation changes) add the following to the title of the PR:
   * `[skip ci]`
   * **NOTE:** The changelog check will still run.
-* To skip the changelog check (e.g. for manual auto-merger resolution) add the following to the title of the PR:
+* To skip the changelog check (e.g. for manual forward-merger resolution) add the following to the title of the PR:
   * `[skip ci changelog]`

 ## Help